Chapter 21 : 20- The Traitor’s Offer

 Background: Font color:

 Pure dread suffocated Harry as he stood in the empty safe-house.
-He had to inspect it for himself, hoping for even the slightest clue.
-Though it was obvious what had happened.
+He had to inspect the now uninhabitable building for himself, hoping for even the slightest clue that might help them.
+Unfortunately, it was a fruitless effort.

-When Harry returned to the Ministry, he ended up taking his anger out on the Head of the Tracker Department, Sasha Woolard, in front of his entire department for allowing another glitch to slip pass them.
+When Harry returned to the Ministry, he ended up taking his anger out on the Head of the Tracker Division in front of his entire office for allowing another glitch to slip pass them.
 Seamus ended up trying to calm Harry, reassuring him that, though they were trying to protect the Glass Viewers from being Confunded, it was proving difficult to do so as they responded very poorly to any additional protective enchantments that were placed around them.

 After sending Seamus back to work, a little more aggressively then he felt he should have, Harry remembered that the person responsible for all of the things that had happened that day was currently awaiting interrogation.

-Harry walked quickly towards the Interrogation rooms, silently passing Ron announcing Cole’s death to the crowd of shocked Aurors around him and entered Marietta’s room, slamming the door behind him.
+Without talking to anyone, Harry strode towards the Interrogation rooms, silently passing Ron announcing Cole’s death to the crowd of shocked Aurors around him and entered Marietta’s room, slamming the door behind him.
 She wasn’t looking Harry in the eye.
-In fact, her long redish-blond hair had returned to its usual state of covering her face.
+In fact, her long reddish-blond hair had returned to its usual state of covering her spot-marked face, the wordsneak that branded her face barely visible.
 As Harry sat down opposite her, he noticed that ropes bound her to the chair.
 Harry searched his head for something suitable to say, but instead all that came out was “Why?”

 “When did you meet Selwyn?”
 Harry asked, still emotionless, still staring deep into Marietta’s eyes.